What Is Mescaline?

 Get Help With Mescaline And Peyote Abuse Today

 Mescaline is neither safe nor legal.
 Even though the drug may not be addictive, long-term Mescaline and Peyote abuse may overtake a person’s life and cause them to experiment with other drugs which carry greater risks for addiction and overdose.
-If you or someone you know is using Mescaline or Peyote, contact a dedicated treatment provider today for more information on treatment options.
+If you or someone you know is using Mescaline or Peyote, contact a treatment provider today for more information on treatment options.